| In Mesopotamia, "the land between two rivers",

 and number of hours with the textile production

+centers of Italy.
 Another textile manufacturing center in Southeastern

 Anatolia is Kahramanmaras.
 It ranks among the